Kinto/kinto/docs/permissions.rst

 Permissions to create a bucket are defined in the kinto configuration.
 By default **Authenticated users** can create one.

-Permission on buckets are really simple because there is only one.

-By adding someone as a bucket's owner she can do anything she want inside this bucket.
+Permission **write_bucket** let the user do anything she want inside this bucket.

-Basically a bucket owner have full access on it:
+She basically become a bucket owner with full access on it:

-- She can manage the bucket's owners list
+- She can manage the bucket's permissions
 - She can create and manage any bucket's groups
 - She can create and manage any bucket's collections
 - She can create and manage any bucket's collections records